 The most common language spoken in East Marion - Orient is English.
 Other important languages spoken here include Spanish and Other Asian languages.

-Did you know that the neighborhood has more Greek and Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Greek and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.2% of this neighborhood's residents have Greek ancestry and 1.5% have Lithuanian ancestry.
+In fact, 3.2% of this neighborhood's residents have Greek ancestry and 26.8% have Irish ancestry.

 is also pretty special linguistically.
 Significantly, 3.1% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 99.7% of the neighborhoods in America.